guidance-guarantee-programme/pension_guidance/content/pension_pot_value.md

 ---
-description: How to find out how much money you have in your pension pot, and how many pension pots you've paid into.
+description: How to find out how much money you have in your pension pot, and how many pension pots you’ve paid into.
 ---

 #Check the value of your pension pot